Have you ever wondered if teas have an expiration date?

 - Keep it sealed, in an airtight

 Air is one of the things that can damage your tea.
 Exposed tea leaves are subjected to what the air contains which can be absorbed by the leaves.
-Moisture can lead to molds developing so keeping the tea airtight and dry will safeguard your tea.
+Moisture can lead to mold developing so keeping the tea airtight and dry will safeguard your tea.

 - Store it in the right place